Fix: Peer networking error 1068 on Windows 10

 - Once you enter PeerNetworking folder locate and remove idstore.sst file.

 - Optional: Some users are suggesting to delete all files from PeerNetworking folder, so you might want to try that as well.

-In order to fix this error some users are suggesting to change certain values in the registry.
-Changing the registry can sometimes lead to system instability, therefore you might want to create backup of your registry in case anything goes wrong.
+In order to fix this error, some users are suggesting to change certain values in the registry.
+Changing the registry can sometimes lead to system instability, therefore you might want to create a backup of your registry in case anything goes wrong.
 To change the registry do the following:

 - Press Windows Key + R and enter regedit.

 - Go to HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Peernet key in the left pane.

 - Locate Disabled DWORD in the right pane and double-click it.

 - Make sure the Value data is set to 0.
 Click OK to save changes.